Bergen Media Use Research Group

 About the research group

-The Media Use Group is a community of researchers and master’s students who are interested in media use, and it is a part of the Department of Information Science and Media Studies.
+The Media Use Group is a community of researchers and master’s students who are interested in media use.
 The group researches how people – as audiences, users and citizens – connect to each other and the society through media.

 The group is especially interested in media use as a link between individuals and the society, and analyses democratic, political and socio-cultural dimensions of media use.
 We work with theoretical and methodological development to understand the role of media in a digital society.